Climate Resilience

 Our climate is changing, rapidly and dangerously.
-In the UK, climate change is causing hotter, driers summers and wetter, windier winters that are having increasingly severe health, economic, and social impacts for our built environment and communities.
+In the UK, climate change is causing hotter, driers summers and wetter, windier winters.
+These will have severe health, economic, and social impacts for our built environment and communities.

 Together with our partners and members, UKGBC works across the sector and with Government to step up the speed and scale of action on climate resilience that better protects our homes and communities from the changing climate.